protocol/.github/configs/README.md

 ## Upgrading Go

 To upgrade Go, modify the `defaults.go.versions` array in the [Go config](go.json).

+Remember to:
-Keep the array sorted in an increasing order.
+- Keep the array sorted in increasing order,
+- Upgrade versions incrementally.
+Do not skip a version,
+- never pin the patch version (`"1.19.x"` is correct, `"1.19.8"` is incorrect).